-39. Threats to sharks

-- Approximately 100 million sharks are killed each year.
+- 43. Threats to sharks - Approximately 100 million sharks are killed each year.
 This is a VERY large number and the point of the slide is to get their attention and to think about just how LARGE this number is. - We will cover some reasons why shark populations are declining, particularly in the UK.

-40. Fishing and bycatch
+44. Fishing and bycatch

 - Overfishing has been the largest driver of shark population declines worldwide and in the UK.
-This is still an issue for many species. - Many species cannot be targeted in the UK, however, many species are still caught as bycatch, which means they are caught accidentally.
-This is where animals that are not the target species are caught and even though cannot be landed or sold, they still die as a consequence. - Image shows a Porbeagle in a whitefish fishery (bottom left), to demonstrate that sharks can be accidentally caught when trying to catch other fish.
+This is still an issue for many species. - Some species cannot be targeted, however, many species are still caught as bycatch, which means that are accidentally caught.
+This is where animals that are not the target species are caught and even though cannot be landed or sold, they still die as a consequence. - Spurdog in a prawn fishery (top left), porbeagle in a whitefish fishery (bottom left), and spurdog landed in large numbers (right top and bottom). - 45.
+HABITAT destruction - Despite fishing being the primary cause for decline, there are other threats to sharks and other marine species. - This picture shows removal of mangroves to clear land for construction.

-41. HABITAT destruction

-- Despite fishing being the primary cause for decline, there are other threats to sharks and other marine species.

-- This picture shows removal of mangroves to clear land for construction.
 Mangroves are a key HABITAT for juvenile lemon sharks (not found in the UK) as well as many other marine species (including their prey items).
-Without this HABITAT there won't be food or protection for juvenile lemon sharks. - 42.
-Pollution, including plastic pollution. - Plastic pollution harms marine wildlife often due to ingestion.
+Without this HABITAT there won't be food or protection for juvenile lemon sharks. - 46.
+Pollution, including plastic pollution. - Plastic pollution harms marine wildlife often due to ingestion. - 47.
+Entanglement - They can also become entangled and hurt by this pollution as shown on this Silky shark (not found in the UK). - 48.
+Climate change - Climate change will also be impacting sharks, as well as all other marine life. - Climate change is impacting water temperature and ocean chemistry.
+This effects the ability of marine animals to survive in these new conditions. - Changing dynamics such as sea level rise, weather patterns and increased frequency and severity of storms, as well as coastal erosion are all changing the marine landscape and marine landscape and will impact the HABITATS and ENVIRONMENTS that sharks rely on and have adapted to.

-43. Entanglement

-- They can also become entangled and hurt by this pollution as shown on this Silky shark (not found in the UK).